SelinaMohapatra/CIS641-HW2-Mohapatra/SRS.md

     <li> Search Recipe
         <ul type="1">
             <li>FR 17: The system shall allow the registered user to search for recipes.</li>
-            <li>FR18: he system shall allow the registered user to add filters to the search.</li>
+            <li>FR18: the system shall allow the registered user to add filters to the search.</li>
             <li>FR19: The system shall allow the registered user to search for recipes based on the number of likes on recipes.</li>
             <li>FR20: The system shall fetch limited data per page.</li>
             <li>FR21: The system shall allow the registered user to select a recipe from the search list result.</li>